 The More the Merrier (1943), 104 minutes, D: George Stevens

-A terrific romantic comedy with excellent performances and an effervescent flair.
-In Washington DC during WWII, a housing (and single man) shortage develops, and young, prim and proper single working woman Connie Milligan (Jean Arthur) patriotically rents out part of her tiny apartment to an older gentleman Benjamin Dingle (Charles Coburn).
-Dingle decides to play Cupid for her, and rents out one-half of his space to a handsome Air Force mechanic on special assignment named Joe Carter (Joel McCrea).
-Matchmaker Dingle is ultimately able to get the two romantically involved, in the midst of slapstick complications and humorous situations involving space and privacy.
+A terrific war-time romantic comedy with excellent performances and an effervescent flair.
+Remade as Walk Don't Run (1966) with Cary Grant (his last film).
+In Washington DC during WWII, a housing (and single man) shortage developed, and young, prim and proper single working woman Connie Milligan (Jean Arthur) patriotically rented out part of her tiny apartment to an older millionaire gentleman Benjamin Dingle (Charles Coburn).
+Dingle decided to play Cupid for her, and rented out one-half of his space to a handsome Air Force airplane mechanic on special assignment named Joe Carter (Joel McCrea).
+In the midst of slapstick complications and humorous situations involving space and privacy, matchmaker Dingle was ultimately able to get the two romantically involved, although Connie insisted that she was engaged to her older boss - stuffed-shirt housing bureaucrat chief Charles J. Pendergast (Richard Gaines).
+The best scene in the film was a sexually-exciting apartment front steps kissing scene.
+Joe amorously embraced Connie - he caressed her, and fondly touched her hands, arms, and shoulders, and although she vainly attempted to ignore his advances to make out, she eventually took the two sides of his face with her hands and boldly kissed him back - harder.
+Then, they had their own version of the "Walls of Jericho" bedroom scene (from It Happened One Night (1934)) between their apartment windows.

 Ossessione (1943, It.) (aka Obsession), 140 minutes, D: Luchino Visconti